-The dendrogram is built by using distances, right.
+"Professor - student conversation starts" (()) (06:05) The dendrogram is built by using distances, right.
 You first join the 2 nodes that are closest to each other.
-So, in this example, it looks like 1 and 7 were very close to each other as were 6 and 11 as were 4 and 5 or 2 and 3.
+"Professor - student conversation ends."
+So in this example, it looks like 1 and 7 were very close to each other as were 6 and 11 as were 4 and 5 or 2 and 3.
 The next closest was perhaps this cluster and 10, right.
-So, let's just look at this example.
-How do you compute the distance between these 2 clusters?
+So let us just look at this example.
+How do you compute the distance between these 2 clusters, right.
 You want to know whether to hook these up in a dendrogram of this sort, right.
-How would you compute the distance between these 2 clusters?
+How would you compute the distance between these 2 clusters.

 Distance between 2 points, no problem, you can compute the distance.
-You will compute some, some Eucledian distance or any Hamming distance or many different kinds of distances are there, you could pick one of them that make sense.
+You will compute some, some (()) (07:01) distance or any having distance or many different kinds of distances are there, you could pick one of them that make sense.
 How would you now compute the distance between 2 sets?
-So, you can have multiple, you can have minimum distance, you can have maximum distance, you can have average distance, or you could take centroids, right.
+So you can have multiple.
+You can have minimum distance, you can have maximum distance, you can have average distance, or you could take centroids, right.

-Each of this has a different name.
-So, you have single link algorithm, complete link algorithm, central linkage algorithm and so on.
+So each of this has a different name.
+So you have single link algorithm, complete link algorithm, central linkage algorithm and so on.
 So each of these have a different name.
 So for those of you who studied bioinformatics before and so on, you may be familiar with this term.
 This basically means unweighted pair group mean average which is nothing but this, right.
 This is used in phylogeny or phylogenetic reconstruction.

 Anyways, so this was the aside.
 So what is the main topic that we are looking at, how do we do clustering in networks?
-Can you think of an idea in the light of what we see on the right-hand side?
-In fact, the classic way to do this is, you compute another matrix called W, right, where Wij measures the number of, number of node-independent paths.
-What is a node-independent path?
+Can you think of an idea in the light of what we see on the right hand side.
+In fact, the classic way to do this is, you compute another metrics called W, right, where Wij measures the number of, number of node-independent paths.
+What is a node-independent

 So if you have ABCDEF and AXYZF, these are node independent paths.
 There is no similarity between these 2 paths except the terminus, right.
 So now you will say that these 2, this pair of nodes are connected by 2 paths, is connected by 2 paths.
-You use these as weights to create a matrix and then you apply the regular clustering business.
+You use these as weights to create a metrics and then you apply the regular clustering business.

 Another very popular algorithm for clustering in networks was given by Girvan and Newman.
-So you will see Newman's name appearing a lot of times in this part of, part of the course because Newman is one of the top network scientists.
+So you will say Newman's name appearing a lot of times in this part of, part of the course because Newman was one of the, is one of the top network scientists.
 So they had an algorithm which actually uses edge betweenness.
-So, let's see how that algorithm works in a moment.
+So let us see how that algorithm works in a moment.